nuclearkevin/nuclearkevin/README.md

 ## Howdy! 👋

 ### About me:
 Hi, I'm Kevin, a 4th year nuclear engineering student in the [FESNS](https://nuclear.ontariotechu.ca/index.php) at the [Ontario Tech University](https://ontariotechu.ca/).
-I'm passionate about reactor physics, fluid mechanics and computational sciences (especially the finite element method).
+I'm passionate about reactor physics, fluid mechanics and computational sciences (especially discretization schemes for solving partial differential equations).
 When I'm not studying, I'm working on various projects!

 ### Current Projects: